Indicia-Team/indicia-docs/developing/rest-web-services/authentication.rst

 are available for the REST API:

-JavaScript Web Token
+JSON Web Token
 --------------------

-JavaScript Web Token (JWT) authentication permits warehouse user accounts to access their own records.
+JSON Web Token (JWT) authentication permits warehouse user accounts to access their own records.

-The generator of the tokens uses a private key to encrypt the contents of the token.
+The generator of the tokens uses a private key to sign the contents of the token.
 The warehouse use a public key to decrypt it.
-Each website supported by the warehouse has its own public key which is set up using the warehouse user interface, saving it in the Public Key field of the website configuration.
+Each website supported by the warehouse can have its own public key saved in the Public Key field of the website configuration.

 Tokens must be in the Authorization header of each API request, prefixed by 'Bearer '.
 Tokens have a limited life time and, once they expire, access to the